Hands That Dig, Hands That Feed:

 The benefits of good governance

-Both artisanal and large-scale gemstone mining bring benefits.
+Both artisanal and small-scale and large-scale gemstone mining bring benefits.
 Artisanal mining provides jobs for millions of people and facilitates the continuation of traditions that span multiple generations.
 It provides a livelihood for people who might have few choices, in some of the poorest places on the planet.
-Large, more commercial companies in coloured gemstone mining bring capital, mechanisation and more efficient and productive mines, and a government revenue much needed in many host countries.
-Getting the best out of coloured gemstone mining requires good governance to ensure that artisanal miners are brought inside the formal economy, that revenues from larger operators are collected, and that the benefits of this fundamentally important industry are invested into development at both local and national levels.
+Large scale operations in coloured gemstone mining bring capital, mechanisation and more efficient and productive mines, and a government revenue much needed in many host countries.
+Getting the best out of coloured gemstone mining requires good governance to ensure that artisanal miners are brought inside the formal economy, that revenues from larger operators are collected, and that the benefits of this fundamentally important industry support positive development outcomes.

 Australia has developed ways to regulate a mining sector that comprises many different types and sizes of operations, ranging from the largest corporate entities to tourists searching for souvenirs.
 Australia – both at the national level and through its states and territories – has designed effective legislation to govern all of these different mining activities, regardless of the scale or type.
 As a result, they co-exist harmoniously.